gkaptch1/cs558tor/README.md

 To connect to our hidden service, you will need to do 4 things:

-- Take an already build 3-hop circuit (like you made in part 1) and connect a TCP stream
+- Take an already built 3-hop circuit (like you made in part 1) and connect a TCP stream
 - Find out which nodes are designated as introduction points for the hidden service
 - Implement the TAP handshake and use it at an introduction point to agree upon a rendezvous point
 - Have the client connect the rendezvous point through the extended circuit and request a web page from the hidden service